aaltowebapps/MobileWebAppsExamples/README.md

 # Getting Started
-All that you need to get started with the examples is Git and Ruby (1.8 or 1.9).
+All that you need to get started with the examples is [Git](http://git-scm.com/) and [Ruby](http://www.ruby-lang.org/en/) (1.8.7 or later) with [Bundler](http://gembundler.com/) for dependency management.

 Below you find the basic instructions for an easy installation on Mac, Linux and Windows.

 ## on Mac

 ### Git
-The easiest way for managing packages on Mac OS X is [Homebrew](http://mxcl.github.com/homebrew/)
+The easiest way is to use [Git OSX installer](http://code.google.com/p/git-osx-installer/)

+#### Installing Git with Homebrew
+Git can be also be installed using [Homebrew](http://mxcl.github.com/homebrew/) package manager.

-To install it open a terminal and paste the following command:
+To install Homebrew open a terminal and paste the following command:

     /usr/bin/ruby -e "$(curl -fsSL https://raw.github.com/gist/323731)"